 Escalate, Downgrade or Stand-Down Levels of Emergency: As the emergency is brought under control, the decision to downgrade the level and/or stand down the emergency will be based on air monitoring readings in consultation with the Incident Commander and the applicable government regulator.
 All affected persons and the media must be kept informed of the status of an emergency.
-Emergency Follow-up: Once the emergency is over, the area residents, industrial users, involved government agencies, and any individual notified will be information Officer or Public Safety Group Supervisor.
+Emergency Follow-up: Once the emergency is over, the area residents, transients, industrial users, involved government agencies, and any individual notified will be informed of the stand-down by the Information Officer or Public Safety Group Supervisor.